-All Hallows recognises that Deputy DSL's must be trained to same standard as the DSL.
+All Hallows Catholic High School recognises that Deputy DSL's must be trained to same standard as the DSL.

 The designated teacher has a responsibility for promoting the educational achievement of CLA and previously CLA (PLAC), and for children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.
-In our setting, this is through half termly meetings for both pastoral and academic support.
+In our setting, this is supported via at least termly contact between school and home by Heads of Year and Pastoral Support assistants.